Terms of Website Use, Equality and Diversity and Privacy Policies

 ProMediate will pass personal data within its internal departments and to its ADR Officials in order to fulfil sales and support obligations as well as to finance departments to enable invoicing.

-As a general rule, ProMediate does not disclose personal data to unaffiliated third parties except where Client consent has been obtained, where ProMediate is under an obligation by law to disclose personal data or where ProMediate has contracted with third parties to assist in providing services to Clients such as for mediation services.
+As a general rule, ProMediate does not disclose personal data to unaffiliated third parties except where Client consent has been obtained, where ProMediate is under an obligation by law to disclose personal data or if required by a Competent Authority pursuant to the ADR Regulations 2015, or where ProMediate has contracted with third parties to assist in providing services to Clients such as for mediation services or mediation training services.

 - How Does ProMediate Protect the Personal Data it Holds?